[Mark Pritchard in the Chair]

 Sitting suspended for a Division in the House.

 I felt a little like a contestant in “Just a Minute”, with two seconds left before the bell went.
 It is a pleasure to serve under your chairmanship, Mr Pritchard.
 I congratulate my hon.
-Friend the Member for Sittingbourne and Sheppey (Gordon Henderson) on securing the debate and for an excellent opening speech.
+Friend the Member for Sittingbourne and Sheppey (Gordon Henderson) on securing the debate and on an excellent opening speech.

 Covid-19 has affected everyone but, as my hon.
 Friend says, children and young people in our most disadvantaged communities risk being acutely affected.
 It has been this Government’s aim throughout the crisis to do whatever it takes to mitigate the impact on communities such as those in his constituency, including by focusing support on schools in those areas.
 I begin by outlining that support, specifically addressing the points my hon.
 Friend made just now.